moozer/Plask/Plask/src/pages/2013S/ITT2 IT security/02_Teaching goals.md

 author: Morten Bo Nielsen
 email: mon@eal.dk
 sectionname: Teaching goals

-status: TO BE REVISED
+The students has acquire knowledge on

-Using lectures and exercises, the students will acquire knowledge related to Common methods of attacks
+* analysis, identification of requirements, solution proposals and design relating to security solutions in general

-Basic intrusion prevention
+The student is able to

-Using lectures and exercises, the students will be able to Handle analysis, identification of requirements, solution proposals and design relating to security solutions
+* do analysis, identification of requirements, solution proposals and design relating to simple security solutions